-The Asian Languages and Literatures program at the UMass Amherst consists of teaching and research faculty, language-teaching faculty, research-only scholars, visiting scholars from other universities abroad, and adjunct associated faculty.
+The East Asian Languages & Cultures program at UMass Amherst consists of teaching and research faculty, language-teaching faculty, research-only scholars, visiting scholars from other universities abroad, and adjunct associated faculty.
 The first two categories make up the core faculty of sixteen members.

 Currently, the Chinese and Japanese languages programs have approximately 90 undergraduate majors, many more minors, and roughly 20 MA graduate students.
 In an attempt to educate the campus about Asia in general and East Asia in particular, we accommodate both the student body at large at the University of Massachusetts with various general education courses as well as our own majors and minors with smaller courses that focus on discussion and communication rather than lectures.